NATIONWIDE LABOR AND EMPLOYMENT ATTORNEYS

 Reviewing Documents: Contracts, Agreements, Policies, and Procedures

 Contracts and Agreements: A labor and employment attorney can review employment-related agreements to ensure they contain necessary legal information and are legally enforceable.
 They can provide legal advice on problematic language and suggest alternate language.
-Document types include contracts, non-compete documents, releases, or severance agreements.
+Document types include employment contracts, non-competition agreements, releases, or severance agreements.

 Policies and Procedures: A labor and employment attorney can help you create or review an existing employee handbook or personnel policies, ensuring they do not violate any labor laws.
 They can check for unambiguous language or language that may create unintended obligations between the employer and employees.
 They can also review your recordkeeping to ensure you follow state and federal regulations.